binchoi/habit-racer/README.md

   allows me to retrieve session information values from the parameter directly

 ## Next steps
-* Debug the testing suites to incorporate Spring Security
+* Debug the testing suites to incorporate Spring Security - mvc problem (is it localDate causing the problem? it doesn't seem like it...)
 * Incorporating a cache layer such that when the post table page is shown, it doesn't have
 * Implement the Races entity class and do everything that has been done for the Posts class (until API) to make a query unless it has been more than a couple of minutes (TTL)